On the Job Training Steps: 5 Essential Steps for Success in 2024

 #1 It meets the needs of your company

-Building an on-the-job training program explores employees’ hidden problems, improves them, then helps employees complete the tasks.
+Building an on-the-job training program explores employees’ hidden problems, improves them, and then helps employees complete the tasks.

 #2 It produces serene and loyal staff